jgori-ouistiti/CoopIHC/docs/guide/tasks.rst

         def finit(self):
             self.a = self.bundle.user.state['goal'].shape

     * ``on_bundle_constraints`` which is called by a bundle after the finits.
 Its purpose is to enforce task constraints that valid agents should have.
-It should return errors or nothing, for example:
+It should return errors or nothing, for example

     .. code-block:: python